-4. Growing multiculturalism in the West is one of the important factor for the revival of political theory.
+Growing multiculturalism in the West is one of the important factor for the evival of political theory.
 Explain.

-3. Strauss defended the "old political science" against the new political science.
-Elaborate.
+Strauss defended the "old political science" against the new political science.

-4. If there is a distinctive politics in Strauss's writings, it concerns almost exclusively what could be called the politics of philosophy.
-How do you understand this ?

-"The root of all modern darkness from the seventeenth century on is the obscuring of the difference between theory and praxis...."
-Leo Strauss.
-Comment.
+- I f thoughing a distinctive molities in Strayer's venitings it compound almost e - - - f there is a distinctive politics in Strauss's writings, it concerns almost exclusively what could be called the politics of philosophy.
+How do younderstand this?
+"The root of all modern darkness from the seventeenth century on is the seventeenth century on its the seventeenth century of the seventeenth century